florianfelice/PYCOF/docs/modules/news/updates.rst

 :py:meth:`pycof.sql.remote_execute_sql` also now accepts a path for :obj:`sql_query`.
 The extension needs to be :obj:`.sql`.
-The path will then be passed to :py:meth:`pycof.f_read` to recover the SQL query.
+The path will then be passed to :py:meth:`pycof.data.f_read` to recover the SQL query.

 .. warning::